 Team Development: Group initiatives promote cooperation, communication, trust, decision making, problem solving, and leadership development.

 Service Learning Projects: Participate in a variety of service learning projects including trail maintenance, watershed restoration through tree planting and invasive species control.

-Geology Programs*: Learn about the geologic history of the Appalachians.
-Hike to the top of Spruce Knob for a view of ancient tectonic activity OR participate in a two day geology-intensive program.
+Geology: Learn about the geologic history of the Appalachians.
+Hike to the top of Spruce Knob for a bird's eye view of ancient tectonic activity and current rock layers.

-Forest Ecology Study*: Discover the history of West Virginia’s forests, including such topics as logging, railroads, homesteads, and National Forest development.
+Forest Heritage: Discover the history of West Virginia’s forests, including such topics as logging, railroads, homesteads, and National Forest development.

-Beaver Pond/ Stream Valley Exploration: Follow the waterways to find traces of beaver activity and discover clues about a beaver’s lifestyle.
+Beaver Pond Ecology: Follow the waterways to find traces of beaver activity and discover clues about a beaver’s lifestyle.

-Stream Quality Monitoring*: Study a pristine mountain stream in the headwaters of the Potomac or Mississippi River.
+Stream Ecology: Study a pristine mountain stream in the headwaters of the Potomac or Mississippi River.
 Learn to sample physical, chemical, and biological properties of the stream and why water quality is important to human and environmental health.
 Single and multi-day watershed education experiences are offered.

 Orienteering and Hiking to Spruce Knob: A view from the top!
 Learn map & compass land navigation and work together to find the highest point in West Virginia.